 (Morning After Pill)

 Plan B One-Step is intended to prevent pregnancy after known or suspected contraceptive failure, unprotected sex, or forced sex.
 It contains large amounts of levonorgestrel, a progestin hormone found in some birth control pills.
-It may work by preventing the egg and sperm from meeting by delaying ovulation.
+It may work by preventing the egg and sperm from meeting or by delaying ovulation.
 It will not disrupt an implanted pregnancy, but prevent a newly formed life from implanting in the uterus.
 Plan B One-Step consists of one pill taken within 72 hours of sex.
 As stated by the CDC, emergency contraception is not a regular method of birth control.

 There is evidence that Plan B One-Step use may increase the risk for ectopic (tubal) pregnancy, a potentially life-threatening condition.
 Women who have severe abdominal pain should get immediate medical help.
 It is reported that Plan B One-Step has a failure rate of 12% with an estimated cost of $49.99.
 There are no long-term studies on the safety of Plan B One-Step in women under 17, after repeated uses or effects on future fertility.
 Side effects may include changes in period, nausea, lower abdominal pain, fatigue, headache, and dizziness.